CSCfi/Kielipankki-utilities/rel-tools/README.md

 The most important missing tools are likely to be entire families, possibly containing mini-languages of expressions that can refer to the values in the records by the field name.
-Some of these uses are straightforward (and already available in the original incarnation of these tools in Mylly).
+Some of these uses are straightforward (some are already available in the original incarnation of these tools in Mylly).

 These important missing multi-tools would be these two: